RB 25 years

 Second Edition

-RBN box 2 Rail Baron turned out to be one of Avalon Hill's most popular games, and grew to be the company's 9th best selling title of all time (bested only by other classics like Acquire and Diplomacy).
+RBN box 2 AH order form 1979 RB turned out to be one of Avalon Hill's most popular board games, and grew to be the company's 9th best selling title of all time (bested only by other classics like Acquire and Diplomacy).

-A revised (i.e. second) edition was released sometime about 1984 (anyone have an exact year?).
-The second edition box has multiple pictures on the cover (as depicted here), and some dots along the NorthEast corridor were changed on the map.
+A revised (i.e. second) edition was released sometime about 1982.
+The second edition box has multiple pictures on the cover (as depicted at left), and some dots along the NorthEast corridor were changed on the map.
+It is likely the last printing of this edition occurred sometime in the 1980s.

 Empire Builder